-Why does the Cave and Basin National Historic Site have a management plan and what does it do?
+Why does the national historic site have a management plan and what does it do?

-Why is the Cave and Basin National Historic Site important?
+Why is Banff Park Museum National Historic Site Important?

 What will be included in the new plan?

-The new management plan for the Cave and Basin proposes to focus on the following three strategies:
+For the Banff Park Museum National Historic Site, the new management plan proposes to focus on the following three key strategies:

 Why should I comment on the draft plan?